 Our attendance target for all children is 96%.
 We know that children learn best when they attend school regularly.
-13% (down from 23% last academic year) of our children in receipt of PP have been tracked as being Persistent Absentees in Autumn term.
-In our strategy we focus on encouraging attendance through meeting the well-being needs of pupils and families, by providing exciting learning, through a Deep and Wide curriculum every day in school, including access to outdoor learning, through our family learning mentor, access to our nurture TA and headteacher actively engages with families to encourage and support good attendance.
+29% of our children in receipt of PP have been tracked as being Persistent Absentees in Autumn term.
+In our strategy we focus on encouraging attendance through meeting the well-being needs of pupils and families, by providing exciting learning, through a Deep and Wide curriculum every day in school, including access to outdoor learning, through our family learning mentor, access to our nurture TA, and the headteacher actively engages with families to encourage and support good attendance.